 Litum ATEX Dualis Tag

 The ATEX Dualis Tag enables accurate tracking of assets, equipment, and personnel in hazardous areas.
-Built with hybrid UWB and BLE location technology, it supports sub-meter accuracy, intrinsically safe dual Gas and Dust certifications, an IP67-rated enclosure, up to five years of battery life with a replaceable battery, tamper detection, and over-the-air firmware updates.
+Built with hybrid UWB and BLE RTLS technology, it supports sub-meter accuracy, intrinsically safe dual Gas and Dust certifications, an IP67-rated enclosure, up to five years of battery life with a replaceable battery, tamper detection, and over-the-air firmware updates.

 Built for Zone 1: Why That Matters